Summary

 1. To evaluate overall QOL, functional status, and quality-adjusted life years between study arms.

 II.
 To evaluate any hospitalizations (from any cause) between study arms.
 III.
-To characterize differences in primary and secondary endpoints between study arms (a) among the represented racial and ethnic groups (e.g. Black, White, Hispanic/Latino, Asian/Pacific Islander, and Native American) and (b) by sex.
+To characterize differences in primary and secondary endpoints between study arms (a) among the represented racial and ethnic groups (e.g. Black, White, Hispanic/Latino, Asian/Pacific Islander, and Native American), (b) by sex, and (c) by health-related social needs.

 OUTLINE: Patients are randomized to 1 of 2 arms.